 To build the right software, you should design its finite strategic goal before the development process begins.
 If you aim to create an additional module to the existing system, the target should be defined for it.
 This goal should be Specific, Measurable, Achievable Relevant, and Time-bound.

-Furthermore, when starting making software without a clear understanding of business requirements, all previous decisions have to be revised when you finally get it.
+Furthermore, when starting software development without a clear understanding of business requirements, all previous decisions have to be revised when you finally get it.
 As a consequence, you may have to rethink not just some software features but the whole concept.

 Therefore, it is reasonable to determine goals and make sure that a software engineering company has the same vision.
 This will allow you and the vendor to take all decisions focusing on the Big Goal.